Understanding React’s useReducer Hook

 Where;

-• state: is the current state returned by the reducer function.
+state: is the current state returned by the reducer function.
 Let's consider the state of a cart, for example;

 const cart = [];

-• dispatch: is a function that takes the action as an argument.
+dispatch: is a function that takes the action as an argument.
 The action is a regular javascript object.
 Conventionally it will have a type property which is usually a string describing what “action” the user has just performed.
-Note that the action argument passed to the dispatch method becomes accessible as the second parameter of the reducerFn.
+Note that the action argument passed to the dispatch method becomes accessible as the second parameter of the

-const action = { type: "ADD", id:"xyz", quantity: 1}
+.const action = { type: "ADD", id:"xyz", quantity: 1} /** To dispatch this action */ dispatch(action)

-• reducerFn: is the reducer function, it has access to the current state as its first parameter, and whatever is passed as an argument to the dispatch function call as the second parameter.
+reducerFn: is the reducer function, it has access to the current state as its first parameter, and whatever is passed as an argument to the dispatch function call as the second parameter.
 It returns the next state for the component.

 Note that a reducer function doesn’t have to use a switch statement; it works with or without it.
 The reducer function only has to consider the current state, and the action dispatched to evaluate and return the next state of the component.

-• initFn: This is the initializer function.
-It has a parameter which is whatever is passed as the second argument in calling the useReducer hook(the intialState).
+).
 It returns what the initial state should be.
 It’s an optional argument, so if it’s not provided, initialState is used as the initial state.
-This function is useful, especially if your initial state is being computed by a potentially “expensive” operation, using the initFn ensures that it is not recomputed on every render.
+This function is useful, especially if your initial state is being computed by a potentially “expensive” operation, using theinitFn

 Example usage of the hook

-To grasp the concept of the useReducer hook, we will observe a simple example.
+hook, we will observe a simple example.
 A simple shopping cart where it’s only possible to add an item, delete an item and update the quantity of an item in the cart.
 Let’s also assume that the cart only knows the id and quantity of each item.

 Step 1: Define the reducer function.
 We now know that the reducer function is a function with the current state and the action object as parameters and is required to return the next state of the application based on those.
 We can define it as follows;